marquesarthur/cronicas-rpg/class_wizard_7_color.md

 6. **Indigo**.
 Triggered when you are subject to an effect that imposes the restrained condition or when you try to escape a grapple.
 You roll width advantage.
 7. **Violet**.
 Triggered when you are subject to an effect that imposes the  blinded condition.
 You roll the save width advantage.

+You can use this feature a number of times equal to your proficiency bonus.
+You regain all expended uses when you finish a long rest.

+You know one veil per level in this class.
 As an example, a 4th level initiate has access to the red, green, blue, and orange veils.
 At 7th level, you master all the veils.

-You can use this feature a number of times equal to your Intelligence modifier (minimum of once).
-You regain all expended uses when you finish a long rest.

 ___